Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Introduction

 Section \ref{sec-floor} contains a brief summary of how floor diagrams came to be employed for these types of enumerative problems (Subsection \ref{workflo}).
 This discussion follows our definition of floor diagrams (Definition \ref{def-floor}), to explain and motivate some of the minor combinatorial tweaks we made in order to adapt to the current geometric context.
 It is at this point a well understood philosophy that correspondence theorems between classical and tropical enumerative invariants are based on the fact that tropical curves encode the combinatorics of possible degenerations of the classical objects.
 The decomposition formula for the Gromov--Witten invariants of simple normal crossings degenerations allows us to equip tropical curves with a virtual multiplicity, and state the correspondence theorem between the virtual counts of tropical and algebraic curves~\cite{ACGS}.

-An appealing feature of the generality provided by the logarithmic setup is that it establishes a formula from which one can witness the collapsing of geometric inputs in different settings to give rise to a purely combinatorial theory.
+An appealing feature of the generality provided by the logarithmic setup is that it produces a formula from which one can witness the collapsing of geometric inputs in different settings to give rise to a purely combinatorial theory.
 In genus $0$, the descendant contributions collapse into closed combinatorial formulas.
 Conceptually, this is because the intersection theory of the space of genus $0$ logarithmic maps is essentially captured by the intersection theory on a particular toric variety, see~\cite{R15b}.
-Without descendants but still in higher genus, there is a different collapsing -- on a surface, one can degenerate in such a way that all the algebraic inputs are $1$ up to multiplicity -- the multiplicity can be detected combinatorially, leading to Mikahlkin's formula (\ref{rem-gen}).
+Without descendants but still in higher genus, there is a different collapsing -- on a surface, one can degenerate in such a way that all the algebraic inputs are $1$ up to multiplicity -- the multiplicity can be detected combinatorially, leading to Mikhalkin's formula (Section~\ref{rem-gen}).

-A drawback of the logarithmic approach to this enumerative problem is that there is not yet a formula expressing the virtual multiplicity of a tropical curve in terms of vertex multiplicities, although such a formula is expected to exist.
-In lieu of it, there are two options.
+A drawback of the logarithmic approach to this enumerative problem is that there is not yet a formula expressing the virtual multiplicity of a tropical curve in terms of vertex multiplicities, although such a formula is expected to exist\footnote{Since this paper first entered public circulation there has been addition progress on logarithmic degeneration formulas, but the resulting vertex formulas are still complicated and not immediately implementable~\cite{R19}.}.
+In lieu of it, we present two options.
 The first is to change our geometric setup to the older relative maps geometry.
 The second is to prove a vertex multiplicity formula for special choices of configurations of points.
 We do this by using tropical arguments to limit the types of tropical curves that can contribute to horizontally stretched descendant constraints.
 In both cases, the floor diagram connects the invariants to the Fock space.

 Restricting our attention to the study of invariants of \textbf{Hirzebruch surfaces} is a stylistic choice, as we strived to write a paper that communicates the various connections we explore, rather than making the most general statements possible.
-Results of Section \ref{sec-tropdesc} could as well be formulated for any toric surface, results of Sections \ref{sec-floor},~\ref{troflo}, and \ref{sec-fock} for any toric surface dual to a $h$-transverse lattice polygon, see \cite[Section 2.3]{BG14}.
+Results of Section \ref{sec-tropdesc} could as well be formulated for any toric surface, results of Sections \ref{sec-floor},~\ref{troflo}, and \ref{sec-fock} for any toric surface dual to an $h$-transverse lattice polygon, see \cite[Section 2.3]{BG14}.

 This paper is a sequel to the authors' work in~\cite{CJMR}, in which the relationship between tropical curves, Fock spaces, and degeneration techniques was studied for target curves, combining Okounkov and Pandharipande's seminal work in~\cite{OP06}, with the tropical perspective on the enumerative geometry of target curves~\cite{CJM1,CJM2,CMR14b,CMR14a}.
 We refer the reader to~\cite{CJMR} for a more detailed discussion of the history of the target curve case.